jrekier/jrekier.github.io/src/posts/2020-01-24-bell-curve.md

 title: Some bell curves
 author: jerem.
 category: 'blog'
-description: "I work out some of the properties of the gaussian function from its generating differential equation including its first integral."
+description: "I work out some of the properties of the Gaussian function from its generating differential equation including its first integral."
 tags: ['math']
 featured_image: "/images/posts_data/bell-curve/featured.jpg"
 ---